Krishna-Vijay-G/Hygieia-2.0/Diab_Report/Diabetes_Model_Journey.md

 ## Executive Summary

-This document chronicles the complete development journey of diabetes prediction models from initial Pima Indians dataset approaches (74.7% accuracy) to the symptom-based Early Stage Diabetes breakthrough achieving **98.1% accuracy with perfect AUC-ROC**.
+This document chronicles the complete development journey of diabetes prediction models from initial Pima Indians dataset approaches (74.7% accuracy) to the symptom-based UCI Diabetes breakthrough achieving **98.1% accuracy with perfect AUC-ROC**.
 The journey spans multiple model architectures, critical dataset discoveries, and comprehensive validation.

 ### Key Milestones